A COMPLETE GUIDE TO THE BEST NORTH CEBU BEACHES!

 One of the best things to do on Langob Beach is going snorkeling around the reefs just a stone’s throw from the shore.
 It’s a popular location to spot large sardine bait balls that circulate the area.

-Once a week Neverland Hostel hosts a beach clean up that everybody is welcome to join and it’s a great opportunity to meet other like-minded travelers along with the resident locals whilst doing a great deed for the environment.
+Once a week, Neverland Hostel hosts a beach clean up on this North Cebu Beach that everybody is welcome to join and it’s a great opportunity to meet other like-minded travelers along with the resident locals whilst doing a great deed for the environment.

 Find All ∼ Hostels / Hotels / Resorts in Malapascua